Articles Tagged: Invalidity

 Toyota Motor Corporation has filed a new inter partes review petition at the Patent Trial and Appeal Board, opening IPR2026-00333 on April 7, 2026.
 At this early stage, the docket identifies Toyota as the petitioner, but practitioners will want to monitor the record closely as the challenged patent, real parties in interest, and the full invalidity theories are fleshed out through the petition and any preliminary response.

 An IPR filing is often an early signal of a broader enforcement fight or a parallel district court campaign, making proceedings like this one worth following even before institution.
-For in-house IP counsel and litigation teams, the first filings can reveal how a major operating company like Toyota is positioning its prior art case, how aggressively it is framing claim construction issues, and whether it is pursuing a narrow claim-focused challenge or a broader attack on the patent’s core inventive concepts.

 Topics